Murder in Georgian law

-Georgia is an independent European nation.
+Murder in Georgia is punishable under the Criminal Code.

 Homicide

 Under the Georgian criminal code, homicides are classified into multiple categories.
 These include intentional killing (Article 108); intentional killing under aggravating circumstances (Article 109); killing at the victim's request (Article 110); intentional murder in a state of sudden, strong emotional excitement (Article 111); intentional infanticide by a mother (Article 112); murder by exceeding the self-defence limits (Article 113); murder by exceeding the extent required for seizing a perpetrator (Article 114); and killing by negligence (Article 116).

 Intentional killing

 Intentional killings are punishable by imprisonment for a term of seven to fifteen years, with or without restriction of the rights regarding weapons.
 For intentional killing under aggravating circumstances, the following punishments are applied: